Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-The two greatest risks from most insect stings are allergic reaction (which can be fatal in some people) and infection (more common and less serious).
+The 2 greatest risks from most insect stings are allergic reaction (which can be fatal in some people) and infection (more common and less serious).

 The following are the most common symptoms of insect stings.
 However, each person may experience symptoms differently.
 Symptoms may include: